-So far we have discussed simultaneous optimal transport in the unbalanced setting.
-In real applications such as the setting of Example 2.1, it likely holds that $\mu(X) \geqslant \nu(Y)$ with strict inequality in some components.
+So far we have discussed SOT in the unbalanced setting.
+In real applications such as the setting of Example 1, it likely holds that $\mu(X) \ge \nu(Y)$ with strict inequality in some components.
 For instance, in an economy, the total demand for each product may be approximately 95% of the total supply, leading to $\nu(Y) \approx 0.95 \times \mu(X)$.

-As we will see in the subsequent sections, results on duality, equilibria, uniqueness and the Wasserstein distance will be obtained in the setting of balanced transport, since the balanced setting has much richer mathematical structure than the unbalanced setting.
+As we will see in the subsequent sections, results on duality, equilibria, and the MOT-SOT parity will be obtained in the setting of balanced transport, since the balanced setting has much richer mathematical structure than the unbalanced setting.